gmongaras/GAN_TextGen/README.md

    2. Apply layer norm and a skip connection
    3. Apply a feew forward layer
    4. Apply layer norm and a skip connection
-5. A class token of shape (N, 1, 2E) is concatenated to the sequences to produce a tensor of shape (N, S+1, 2E).
+5. Class tokens of shape (N, 1, 2E) are concatenated to the sequences to produce a tensor of shape (N, S+1, 2E).
 These tokens will be used to score each sequence.
 6. The embeddings with the class token are now sent through <i>O</i> number of output blocks with the following structure:
    1. Apply self-multihead attention to the input embeddings
    2. Apply layer norm and a skip connection